mertkaanguzel/mertkaanguzel/README.md

 <br />

 I'm a newly graduated computer engineer and willing to work as a backend developer.
-Currently, I've been studying Node for the past six months and have built several projects.
+Currently, I've been studying Node for the past 8 months and have built several projects.